About Rowan Callick

-He was appointed in 2013 a Fellow of the Australian Institute of International Affairs.
-He was a member of the National Advisory Council on Aid Policy from 1994-96, a board member of the Australia Indonesia Institute from 2001-2006, and a member of the Foreign Minister's Foreign Affairs Council from 2003-2006.
-He is a member of the Advisory Boards of Deakin University’s Deakin Foundation, and of Melbourne University’s Asian Law Centre.
-He has published two books: "Comrades & Capitalists: Hong Kong Since the Handover" in 1998 by the University of NSW Press, and “Party Time: Who Runs China and How” in February 2013 by Black Inc in Australia, then internationally in September 2013 by Palgrave Macmillan.
+He has published three books published in both English and Chinese: "Comrades & Capitalists: Hong Kong Since the Handover" in 1998 by the University of NSW Press; "Channar: A landmark venture in iron ore"; and “Party Time: Who Runs China and How” published in February 2013 by Black Inc in Australia, then internationally in September 2013 by Palgrave Macmillan as "The Party Forever".
 He won the Graham Perkin Award for Journalist of the Year for 1995, and two Walkley Awards, for Asia-Pacific coverage, for 1997 and 2007.
-He was awarded an OBE on recommendation of the Papua New Guinea Government in 2014.
+He was awarded an OBE on recommendation of the Papua New Guinea Government in 2015.
 He is married with two children.